x-rodionov/battle-city/readme.md

 ### Local development

+#### Legacy instruction

-1. Klong project to the local area
+1. Clone project to the local area
-2. Run `yarn instant` to install dependencies (or use` npm install`)
+2. Run `yarn install` to install dependencies (or use `npm install`)
-3. Run the `yarn start` to open the webpack-dev-server, and open the` localhost: 8080` in the browser
+3. Run the `yarn start` to open the webpack-dev-server, and open the `localhost: 8080` in the browser
-4. Run `yarn build` to pack the production version, package output under the` distal/`folder
+4. Run `yarn build` to pack the production version, package output under the `dist/` folder

+#### Modern instruction

+1. Clone project to the local area
+2. Run `npm install` to install dependencies (`yarn install` doesn't work)
+3. Run `yarn start` to open the webpack-dev-server, and open the `localhost: 8080` in the browser - this works with visual bugs
+4. Run `export NODE_OPTIONS=--openssl-legacy-provider && yarn build` to pack the production version, package output under the `dist/` folder - this works good

-`devConfig.js` It contains some configuration items for development, pay attention to modifying the configuration in the file, you need to restart the Webpack-DEV-Server
+`devConfig.js` contains some configuration items for development, pay attention to modifying the configuration in the file, you need to restart the Webpack-DEV-Server